chadtopaz/computational-linear-algebra/coursenotes/coursenotes.md

 make the derivatives of successive splines match up.
 How exactly does this work though?

-## Mathematical conditions for cubic splines
+## Mathematical Conditions for Cubic Splines

 Suppose we have data points (*x*<sub>1</sub>,*y*<sub>1</sub>), …, (*x*<sub>*n*</sub>,*y*<sub>*n*</sub>).